MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-config.md

 Starting with Visual Studio 17.7 preview 3, Visual Studio can cleanup your `#include`s to improve the quality of your C and C++ code in the following ways:
 - Offers to remove unused header files--improving build times.
-- Offers to add header files for code that is only working because a needed header file is included only indirectly by another header file.
+- Offers to add header files for code that is only working because the needed header file is included indirectly.

 This article describes how to configure include cleanup in Visual Studio.
 For more information about include cleanup, see [C/C++ include cleanup overview](/visualstudio/ide/include-cleanup-overview).